godotengine/godot-docs/getting_started/step_by_step/resources.rst

 Like any Object in Godot, users can also script Resources.
-As Resources, Resource scripts inherit the ability to freely translate between object properties and serialized text or binary data (*.tres, *.res).
+As Resources, Resource scripts inherit the ability to freely translate between object properties and serialized text or binary data (/*.tres, /*.res).
 They also inherit the reference-counting memory management from the Reference type.

 This comes with many distinct advantages over alternative data